Lyquix/tpl_lyquix/README.md

 ### Responsive Framwork

-  * Defines 5 screen sizes, and we call them xs, sm, md, lg and xl, with very simple breakpoints: 320px, 640px, 960px, 1280px and 1600px.
+  * Defines 5 screen sizes, we call them xs, sm, md, lg and xl, and they have very simple breakpoints: 320px, 640px, 960px, 1280px and 1600px.
-  * If needed, it is possible to configure fewer screens and different breakpoints.
+  * If needed, it is possible to configure fewer screens or different breakpoints.
-  * Containers width, max-width, and margins can be customized per-screen basis.
+  * Containers width, max-width, and margins can be customized per-screen.
-  * Blocks are defined as fractions or percentages.
-Block sizes can be defined on a per-screen basis using classes.
+  * Blocks fluid and their width is defined as fraction or percentage of the parent element.
+Block sizes can be defined per-screen.
   * All elements are set to box-sizing: border-box.
-  * Several utility classes for managing layout, including CSS grid and Flexbox.
+  * Several utility classes for managing layout, including CSS grid and flexbox.
-  * Responsive CSS is accomplished by using the screen attribute in the body tag, (e.g. body[screen=sm]), instead of media queries.
+  * Responsive CSS is accomplished by using the screen attribute in the body tag (`body[screen=sm]`), instead of media queries.

 ### CSS